15-Ab/potd/README.md

                 in--;
             }

-            // Populate the current array with the top K elements and add it to the result ArrayList<Integer> aa = new ArrayList<>();
+            // Populating the current array with the top K elements and add it to the result ArrayList<Integer> aa = new ArrayList<>();
             for (int e = 0; e < K && jada[e] != 0; e++) {
                 aa.add(jada[e]);